AdaRoseCannon/progressive-web-apps-talk/short.md

 Talk plan for SDC
 Length 15-15mins, with demo.
-This is the short version [Click here for the uncut version](index.html)
+This is the short version

 ## Introduction